This is a page within Roger and Linda's

 Warragandra, 2km south.
 This was once the heart of a large (2,000-acre?
 6,000-acre?) property.
 Today it's just the homestead and the adjacent 200 acres, owned by Guy and Raina Baring during the 1960s, then the Reids/Reads, and since 2004 the Tischlers.

-Krawarree (1) appears on the Parish Map of 1958 2km south of Bunhybee, across Harts Road, on a property these days called Fernleigh, which was originally owned by the Hart family.
+Krawarree (1) appears on the Parish Map of 1958 2km south of Bunhybee, across the old mail road / Harts Road, on a property these days called Fernleigh, which was originally owned by the Hart family.
 It appears that this use of Krawarree referred to the small (2,700' / 820m) peak on the property.
 The Cadastral Parish took this name.
 But see also Krawarree (2) in section C. below.

 Jerrabattgulla, earlier called Jerebatgully, 3km south.
 Today this is just a placename, but it boasted a school, 1892-1957

 Gilston/Gilstone, a property 3km south, on the western side of the Jerrabattgulla Road.
-The property is an official rainfall monitoring station, and the homestead is heritage-listed
+The property is an official rainfall monitoring station.
+In 2010, the homestead was considered for heritage-listing, but too much recent work had been done to it.

 Wandragandria, 4km south.
 It's not clear whether this was a property, an area ... or maybe a rock ...